fourstix/Elfos-video/README.md

 [Elf-Emulation.com](http://www.elf-emulation.com/).

-The code is based on Richard Dienstknecht's original graphics code that was posted in the [Cosmac Elf Group on Groups.io.](https://groups.io/g/cosmacelf) The code is assembled with the [Macro Assembler AS](http://john.ccac.rwth-aachen.de:8000/as/) by Alfred Arnold.
+The code is based on Richard Dienstknecht's original graphics code that was posted in the [Cosmac Elf Group on Groups.io.](https://groups.io/g/cosmacelf) The code is assembled with the Windows version of the [Asm-02 1802 Assembler](https://github.com/fourstix/Asm-02) by Mike Riley.

 Examples
 --------